Board of Directors

 Laura and her husband run an outfitter in town – River and Earth Adventures, Inc. They guide white water rafting trips in the summer as well as caving trips year-round.
 Eco-education and environmental stewardship has always been a part of their mission.
 Laura is also a TRCS parent.
-Asa is in fourth grade, and Bodie is in second.
+Asa is in fifth grade, and Bodie is in third.

 Originally from Ohio, Jessica earned a B.S. in Environmental Geography and Biology from Ohio University.
-She is currently working toward her North Carolina Environmental Education certification.
-She is passionate about the success of Two Rivers and is excited to serve the school community by being on the Board.
+She is a certified North Carolina Environmental Educator who teaches about the New River and Watauga River watersheds for a local non-profit.
+She is passionate about the success of Two Rivers and loves serving the school community by being on the Board.